fmaussion/teaching/linux_tutorial.rst

 A short tutorial to the Linux command line
 ==========================================

-This document is a very short introduction to the linux systems used at the Univeristy of Innsbruck and the Linux command line.
+This document is a very short introduction to the linux systems used at the Univeristy of Innsbruck and to the Linux command line.

 It was largely inspired from the first parts of Michael Stonebank's `UNIX tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/index.html>`_